Chana Star: First generation (1999–2014)

 The Chana Star was launched in 1999 based on the Suzuki Every Plus and Ford Pronto vans.
-A few variants were available, including a single cab pickup, double cab pickup, standard van, and an extended version van featuring hinged doors instead of sliding doors.
+A few models were available, including a single cab pickup, double cab pickup, standard van, and an extended version van featuring hinged doors instead of sliding doors.

 The successor, Chan Star 2, was launched in 2007.
-However, the Chana Star 2 has not replaced the Chana Star, which, after a subtle facelift restyling, remains to be on the market and positioned right below the Chana Star 2 as of early 2014 with a starting price lowered to around 25,000 Yuan.
+However, the Chana Star 2 has not replaced the Chana Star, which, after a subtle facelift restyling, remains on the market positioned just below the Chana Star 2 as of early 2014 with a starting price lowered to 25,000 Yuan.

+Kaicene Shenqi T20

+A series of pickup variant was sold under the Kaicene brand as the Kaicene Shenqi T20.

 Chana Star 2 (2007–2012)

 The Chana Star 2 is the second generation of the Chana Star microvan.
-The Star 2 was built by the Hebei subsidiary of Changan Automobile.
-Deliveries of the second generation microvans started on March 19, 2007, with a list price of 38,800 Yuan.
+The Star 2 was built by the Hebei subsidiary: Changan Automobile.
+Deliveries of the second generation microvans started in 2007, with a list price of 38,800 Yuan.

-The Chana Star 2 features a longer wheelbase than the Chana Star and also features a more powerful 1.0 liter engine.
+The Chana Star 2 features a longer wheelbase than the Chana Star, and also features a more powerful 1.0 liter engine.
 Power windows and electric sliding doors, front fog lamps, remote key and alloy wheels are all available on higher trim levels.
-Prices of the Chana Star 2 ranges from 31,900 yuan to 46,800 yuan in China.
+The price of the Chana Star 2 ranges from 31,900 yuan to 46,800 yuan in China.

-In the year 2013, a total of 24,800 units of the Chana Star 2 were sold in China.
+In 2013, a total of 24,800 units of the Chana Star 2 were sold in China.

 Chana Star 5 (2012–present)

-In July 2012, news of the succeeding Chana Star was leaked and a prototype named the Changan M201 which would replace the Chana Star 2 microvan.
-By August 2012, it was confirmed that the third-generation of the Chana Star microvan would be called the Xin Chana Star in China.
+In 2012, the Changan M201 replaced the Chana Star 2 microvan, the third-generation of the Chana Star microvan, called the Xin Chana Star in China.